Mary Jewett Telford

-Mary Jewett Telford (March 18, 1839 – August 5, 1906) was a humanitarian who worked as a nurse at Hospital No. 8 in Nashville, Tennessee, during the American Civil War.
-In her later years, Mary was a published author, editor of numerous journals, lecturer on the temperance circuit and charter member of the Woman's Relief Corps, an auxiliary to the Grand Army of the Republic.
+Mary Jewett Telford (March 18, 1839 – August 5, 1906) a nurse at Hospital No. 8 in Nashville, Tennessee, during the American Civil War.
+In her later years, Telford was a published writer, editor of numerous journals, lecturer on the temperance circuit and charter member of the Woman's Relief Corps, an auxiliary to the Grand Army of the Republic.

 Early life

-Mary Jewett Telford was born in Seneca, New York on March 18, 1839.
-Mary’s father and mother, Dr. Lester Jewett and Hannah Southwick Jewett, were already parents to five children.
-After Mary’s birth, another four children would join the clan.
-The Jewetts lost infants Ruth and Oakley within days of each other in 1846, probably of diphtheria or scarlet fever.
+Mary Jewett was born in Seneca, New York on March 18, 1839.
+Jewett's father and mother, Lester Jewett and Hannah Southwick Jewett, were already parents to five children.
+After Jewett’s birth, another four children would join the family.
+The Jewetts lost infants Ruth and Oakley within days of each other in 1846.
 After their burial at Old No. 9 Cemetery in Seneca, the family made the decision to move to Lima Township, Michigan, to be closer to Lester’s brothers, who had migrated there in the 1820s.
 In Lima, Lester built a cobblestone house that stands today.
-Nathan, Mary’s youngest sibling, was born in Lima.
+Nathan, Jewett’s youngest sibling, was born in Lima.

 Civil War

-By the age of 14, Mary was teaching in the district school.
+By the age of 14, Jewett was teaching in the district school.
 Later, she spent one year teaching at Morganfield, Kentucky, before returning home to Michigan.
 It was there that her younger brother, William T. Jewett, enlisted in the 4th Michigan Cavalry.
 Four months later, William was dead from typhoid fever.
-Then Mary’s elder brother, Edward Jewett, joined the 124th Ohio Infantry.

-Mary longed to assist the soldiers convalescing from their wounds.
+Jewett longed to assist the soldiers convalescing from their wounds.
 Although she was denied a nursing position by the U.S. Sanitary Commission because she was too young, she persisted.
-Michigan Governor Austin Blair, a friend of her father’s, gave her a special permit and Mary was off to war.
+Michigan Governor Austin Blair, a friend of her father’s, gave her a special permit and Jewett was off to war.

-She working at Hospital No. 8 in Nashville, Tennessee, for eight months, the sole woman in a hospital occupied by six hundred soldiers.
-Mary did her best to keep up with the requests for water and the calls for assistance of all kinds.
-On more than one occasion, soldiers sought her out many years after the war to thank her for being their angel during those dark days of war.
-Mary was a strong woman, but after a year, she left the nursing job she loved, shattered in health and spirits.
+She worked at Hospital No. 8 in Nashville, Tennessee, for eight months, the sole woman in a hospital occupied by six hundred soldiers.
+Jewett did her best to keep up with the requests for water and the calls for assistance of all kinds.
+After a year Jewett left the nursing job, shattered in health and spirits.